gajus/eslint-plugin-jsdoc/README.md

   on which a `@private` tag (or `@access private`) occurs.
 Defaults to `false`.
 Note: This has no effect with the rule `check-access` (whose purpose is to check access modifiers).

+<a name="eslint-plugin-jsdoc-settings-maxlines-and-minlines"></a>
+### <code>maxLines</code> and <code>minLines</code>

+One can use `minLines` and `maxLines` to indicate how many line breaks (if any) will be checked to find a jsdoc comment block before the given code block.
+These settings default to `0` and `1` respectively.

+In conjunction with the `require-jsdoc` rule, these settings can be enforced so as to report problems if a jsdoc block is not found within the specified boundaries.
+The settings are also used in the fixer to determine how many line breaks to add when a block is missing.

 <a name="eslint-plugin-jsdoc-settings-mode"></a>
 ### Mode